nextstrain/translations/narratives/translations_ncov_sit-rep_de_2020-04-10.md

 Links zu den Uebersetzern: https://bsse.ethz.ch/department/people/detail-person.MjM4ODcw.TGlzdC8yNjY5LDEwNjI4NTM0MDk=.html
 Datum: "9.
 April 2020"
 dataset: "https://nextstrain.org/ncov/global/2020-04-09?d=tree,map&p=full&legend=closed"
-abstract: "Dieser Bericht basiert auf genetischen Daten, um die Verbreitung von COVID-19 zu beschreiben, und wird wöchentlich aktualisiert."
+Kurzfassung: "Dieser Bericht basiert auf genetischen Daten, um die Verbreitung von COVID-19 zu beschreiben, und wird wöchentlich aktualisiert."
 ---
 <!-- Translators: Only text after : in the above ^ needs to be translated -->
 <!-- Comment tags like these do not need to be translated, they are only to help you! -->